Additional information from school

-- To place the development of special relativity in historical context, and establish the consequences of Einstein's postulates
+- To place the development of quantum physics in historical context, and develop the basic concepts of quantum mechanics, such as the quantum state, eigenfunctions and eigenvalues, and probabilistic measurements.

 - The practical work of the module will develop a competence in using some of the standard equipment in physics laboratories, the analysis of experimental uncertainties and the presentation of experimental data in scientific reports.

-- The module will develop the ability to reason through scientific concepts and to solve quantitative problems in the areas of classical mechanics, thermal physics, oscillations in physics and special relativity with a toolkit of problem-solving techniques.
+- The module will develop the ability to reason through scientific concepts and to solve quantitative problems in the areas of classical waves, electricity and magnetism and quantum physics with a toolkit of problem-solving techniques.

 By the end of the module, students should be able to:

 - Represent transverse and longitudinal waves and waves in one and two dimensions physically, mathematically and graphically and explain the connections between these representations.